 Prospective oil resources are those quantities of petroleum estimated, as of a given date, to be potentially recoverable from undiscovered accumulations by application of future development projects.
 Prospective oil resources have both an associated chance of discovery and a chance of development.
 Prospective oil resources are further sub-divided in accordance with the level of certainty associated with recoverable estimates assuming their discovery and development and may be sub-classified based on project maturity.
-Prospective oil resources entail more commercial and exploration risks than those relating to oil reserves and contingent oil resources.
-There is no certainty that any portion of the prospective oil resources will be discovered.
+Prospective oil resources entail more commercial and exploration risks than those relating to oil resources will be discovered.
 If a discovery is made, there is no certainty that it will be developed and, if it is developed, there is no certainty as to the timing or cost of such development.

 The reserves and resources estimates and evaluation contained in this Annual Information Form are derived from the NSAI Report which was prepared with reference to NI 51-101 relying on the COGE Handbook definitions.
-Reserves provided in this Annual Information Form are, unless otherwise noted, proved and probable reserves as at December 31, 2016 and are only valid as of such date.
+Reserves provided in this Annual Information Form are, unless otherwise noted, proved and probable reserves as at December 31, 2017 and are only valid as of such date.

-Resources provided in this Annual Information Form are, unless otherwise noted, best estimates as at December 31, 2016.
+Resources provided in this Annual Information Form are, unless otherwise noted, best estimates as at December 31, 2017.
 Frequently, a resource estimate is derived from three values that reflect a range of reasonable likelihoods (the low value reflecting a conservative estimate, the middle value being the best estimate, and the high value being an optimistic estimate).
 NSAI has calculated its best estimate of Oryx Petroleum's contingent oil resources using deterministic methods, and has determined Oryx Petroleum's prospective oil resources using a combination of probabilistic and deterministic methods and are dependent on a petroleum discovery being made.
 Once all contingencies associated with contingent oil resources have been successfully addressed, the probability that the quantities of contingent oil resources actually recovered will equal or exceed the unrisked estimated amounts is 50% for the best estimate.
-With respect to prospective oil resources, if a discovery is made and development is undertaken, the probability that the recoverable volumes will equal or exceed the unrisked estimated amounts is 50% for the best estimate.
+With the recoverable volumes will equal or exceed the unrisked estimated amounts is 50% for the best estimate.

 The risked prospective oil resources have been risked by NSAI for the chance of discovery by employing a geological risk assessment for each prospect and lead.
 The principal geological risk elements considered by NSAI include: (i) trap and seal characteristics; (ii) reservoir presence and quality; (iii) source rock capacity, quality and maturity; and (iv) timing, migration and preservation of petroleum in relation to trap and seal formation.
 The risked contingent and prospective oil resources have been risked by NSAI for the chance of development.
-Development risk is based upon the collection and interpretation of additional data resulting from additional exploration and data collection and interpretation to establish the commercial viability of project development and, subjectively, the Corporation's commitment to then develop the resources.
-Risk assessment is a highly subjective process dependent upon the experience and judgment of the evaluators and is subject to revision with further data acquisition or interpretation.
+Development risk is based upon the collection and interpretation of additional data to establish the commercial viability of project development and, subjectively, the Corporation's commitment to develop the resources.
+Risk assessment is a highly subjective process dependent upon the experience and judgment of the evaluators and is subject to revision with further data acquisition or interpretation resulting from, among other events and activity, further exploration.